Google Forcing HTTPS. Let's Encrypt Centralized Control. (2022)

 - after a few years, google start to de-rank non-https sites in their search result.

-- originally sites with https gets a lock. then it gets gradually worse.
+- originally sites with https gets a lock icon in the url field. then it gets gradually worse.

 - then sites without https shows as insecure warning sign.